volterraedge/terraform-provider-volterra/docs/resources/volterra_app_firewall.md

 `default_violation_settings` - (Optional) All violations are enabled for detection (bool).

 `violation_settings` - (Required) Define violations to be disabled for detection.
 See [Violation Settings ](#violation-settings) below for details.

-### Disable Staging

-Enforce new and updated attack signatures.

 ### Disable Suppression